 #20: Shaggy Cut in Asymmetrical Style

 The untamed manner compliments the unevenness of this asymmetrical hairstyle for straight hair.

 This look is modern and chic – a sassy twist to the classic pixie.
 The best thing about this asymmetrical pixie cut is its versatility.
 You can go from straight to curly/wavy, and the balayaged highlights add depth and dimension for a low-maintenance, stylish look!

-When styling, use a bit of volumizing mousse.
-You can wash-and-go if need be, blow dry straight for a smooth sleek look, or use a 1-inch curling iron to add some wave and texture.
+When styling short asymmetrical hairstyles, use a bit of volumizing mousse.
+You can wash and go, blow dry straight for a smooth, sleek look, or use a 1-inch curling iron to add wave and texture.